 - In a small saucepan, melt the butter and cream cheese on the stove top.

-- Pour the butter and cream cheese mixture into a large bowl and add in the powdered sugar.
-Using a mixer, mix together the powdered sugar and butter until a creamy consistency has been reached.
+- Pour the butter and cream cheese mixture into a large bowl.
+Add the powdered sugar (and vanilla if you are using it).
+Using an electric mixer, mix together the powdered sugar and butter until a creamy consistency has been reached.

 Tayler Ross says